Dopex - Project Breakdown | Revelo Intel

 Dopex Option Pricing Model

-Dopex does not require a price discovery mechanism for pricing Options.
-The reason for that is that it prices Options accurately by coordinating oscillations in implied volatility to major CEXes, which is where the majority of the Options volume flows.
+Dopex does not require a price discovery mechanism for pricing options.
+The reason for that is that it prices options accurately by coordinating oscillations in implied volatility to major CEXes, which is where the majority of the options volume flows.
 This feature solves the problem of inconsistent demand and high variance on-chain for evaluating the implied volatility parameter of the Black-Scholes formula.
-This is a problem faced by on-chain AMMs, which might end up overpricing or underpricing Options in periods of low/high volatility.
+This is a problem faced by on-chain AMMs, which might end up overpricing or underpricing options in periods of low/high volatility.

 Dopex pricing uses the Black-Scholes model, which takes the following inputs: